Scale Insects on Neon Pothos: Brown Bumps Visible Against Vivid Stems

 Brown soft scale or armored scale on pothos stems

-Scale establishment pattern on Neon Pothos is the same as on other pothos — the insects settle on stems and midribs and feed on phloem sap.
-The visual advantage of Neon Pothos is that the scale insects' brown color contrasts with the light chartreuse stem background, making early detection easier.
-Standard treatment applies.
+Scale establishment pattern on Neon Pothos is the same as on other pothos — the insects settle on stems and midribs and feed on phloem sap, tapping directly into the plant's sugar transport system rather than chewing leaf tissue.
+The visual advantage of Neon Pothos is that the scale insects' brown color contrasts with the light chartreuse stem background, making early detection easier than it would be on a plant with dark green or deep-toned stems.
+Soft scale also excretes sticky honeydew as it feeds, while armored scale generally does not, which is a useful distinction once bumps are found and identification matters for treatment choice.

 Introduced on a new plant brought into the collection